augustss/verse-semantics/Book/docs/01_builtins.md

 ## Rationals

 `rational` represents the result of **integer division**.
 Unlike `int` or `float`, you cannot write a `rational` literal directly.
 Instead, rationals arise only as intermediate results when dividing integers with the `/` operator.
-Because rational numbers are not meant to be used as general-purpose values in Verse, their role is intentionally limited.
+Because rational numbers are not meant to be used as general-purpose values, their role is intentionally limited.
 They serve as an intermediate type that can be rounded to an integer when needed.

 ```verse
 X := 7 / 3    # type of X is rational